Here’s the cheapest gas in Camden Saturday - News Break

 Here’s the cheapest gas in Camden Saturday

-(CAMDEN, TN) For bargain hunters there may be no better target than gas, with the cheapest station in the Camden area offering savings of $0.05 per gallon.
+(CAMDEN, AR) Gas prices vary across in the Camden area, but if you’re willing to head for the cheapest station, you could be saving up to $0.12 per gallon.

-Murphy USA at 2102 Us-641 N was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.74 per gallon Wednesday.
-By comparison, the most expensive gallon was at Eagle at 119 W Main St, where a gallon of regular was selling for $2.79.
+According to a survey by GasBuddy, Murphy USA at 940 California Ave Sw was the cheapest station in the area, with regular listed at $2.82 per gallon at the pumps Wednesday.
+That was compared to Valero at 229 Us-278 E , where a gallon of regular was selling for $2.94.

 |Regular